oatlog/oatlog/doc/report/main.typ

 After storing the e-nodes of each operator separately, each operator stores a set of e-class tuples and lookups are in form of one of
-+ Hashcons for insertion, with all inputs known.
++ Hashcons#footnote[A hashmap from e-node to output e-class, to ensure that any e-node belongs to exactly one e-class.
+This is analagous to the general concept of hash consing where structurally equal values are only stored once.] for insertion, with all inputs known.
 + Recursive e-matching case, with the output known.
 + Recursive e-matching alternative case, with the output and some inputs known.